stanford-crfm/levanter/docs/Blog-Post.md

 or risk becoming out of date.

-Still worse, if the final `transpose(1, 2)` were accidentally omitted, the code would still run without any exception, but the output would be wrong.
+Still worse, if the final `transpose(1, 2)` were accidentally omitted, the code would still run without any exception, but the output would be incorrect.
 This is another example of the silent, sneaky bugs endemic to positional axis code.

 We don't mean to pick on minGPT too much; it's a great codebase, and more legible than most.
 Indeed, it's a testament to the inherent difficulty of writing legible code with positional axes.